wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-strategy/includes/strategy-alignment.md

 ### Business case deck

-An on-hand, easily accessible PowerPoint deck can be the easiest resource for providing executives with the information they need to help employees align on strategy.
+An on-hand, easily accessible PowerPoint deck can be the easiest resource to provide executives with the information they need to help employees align on strategy.
 This deck should offer an overview of the initiative so that key executives can become convinced of and invested in the overall strategy.
 By understanding the strategy, leaders can more easily communicate it to the rest of the company.

 Your deck can include: